 That’s right, you can’t.

-Instead, focus on finding even just a handful of people who DO “get it” by using the escape plan for trap #1 instead of relentlessly preaching to people who don’t want to be converted.
+Instead of relentlessly trying to convert the unconvertable, focus on finding even just a handful of people who do get it by using the escape plan for trap #1.

 Encourage those people.
 Support them.
-And promote THEIR successes that come from choosing coworking over isolation.
+Promote their successes that come from choosing coworking over isolation.